Jail Locations, Visiting & Information

 *List of allowable items:

-	- NO videos
+- NO screens or monitors

 - NO external speakers; must be earphone-capable only

 - Athletic shoes must be shipped to inmate directly from distributor only (applies to Medium Facility only).
 Shoes must be new and undamaged, no gang-colors or inappropriate graphics, no hidden compartment.

 All visitors entering the secure area of the jail are subject to being searched.
 Any person refusing to be searched will be denied the visit and escorted from the facility.